-Holistic learning is based on the principle of interconnectedness; a person is viewed holistically with body, mind, and spirit connections.
+Holistic learning is based on the principle of interconnectedness; a child is viewed as a whole person with body, mind, and spirit connections.
 The health education outcomes invite and challenge educators to think about and plan for a holistic health education program.
 Educating the whole person supports the development of a learner who is healthy, knowledgeable, motivated, and engaged.